matiasWanntorp/sieve-doc/docs/source/introduction.rst

 Credits
 -------

-SIEVE pipeline was written by Zelia Bontemps, Andrei Gullaiev and Lionel Guy at Uppsala University (Departement of Medical Biochemistry and Microbiology).
+SIEVE pipeline was written by Zelia Bontemps, Andrei Gulliaiev and Lionel Guy at Uppsala University (Departement of Medical Biochemistry and Microbiology).

 We thank the MGnify team for the assistance in the developpement of this pipeline.